Decorative Garden Accents Add Personality to your Landscape

 Accents should not just be scattered throughout the landscape, plan your accessories to accent a specific spot, in small groupings or with a theme.
 Perfectly centering an accent and evenly spaced items should generally be reserved for formal designs.
 A statue or birdbath place off to one side of a bed generally produces the most pleasing result.
 But there is no magic list of “do” and “don’t” when it comes to garden accents.
 Let your personality show and do what you love!

-Top of Page Accent Inspiration and Guidance Next Page Design Home Page
+Top of Page Accent Inspiration Next Page Design Home Page